kestra-io/docs/content/docs/12.migrations/templates.md

         format: "{{ inputs.store }}"
 ```

-All the tasks within the template will be *copied* at runtime.
+All tasks from the template will be *copied* at runtime.

 ::alert{type="warning"}
-From the template, you can access all the variables defined on the context executions.
-However, this is highly discouraged.
-The best will be to use the `args` property to rename variables from the global context to the template local one.
+From the template, you can access all execution context variables.
+However, this is discouraged.
+The best is to use the `args` property to rename variables from the global context to the template's local one.
 ::

 ### Templates UI
-On the **Templates** page, you will see a list of templates.

-When clicking on a template id or on the eye icon, you can open the page of a template.
+If enabled, you can inspect Templates on the **Templates** page.

 ![Kestra User Interface Templates Page](/docs/user-interface-guide/06-Templates.png)

-A **Template** page will allow template edition via a YAML editor.
+A **Template** page allows to edit the template via a YAML editor.

 ![Kestra User Interface Template Page](/docs/user-interface-guide/07-Templates-Template.png)